ConfederacyOfGaia/Gaia/dms-guide.md

 The Draconic Shrine in each settlement has a permanent teleportation circle in it.
 The empire allows its citizens to use these circles for a flat fee of 50 gilders per entity.
 The entity in question must know the rune for the destination circle, however; these work like the Flue network, not the Harper's teleportation network.

 \page

-## Landmarks

-These landmarks are scattered throughout Enda, and the players might come across any of them at any time.
-Draw from video games (e.g., Breath of the Wild) for ideas for these.

-* A rusted greatsword, stabbed into the top of a tall, slender mound.
-It looks like it's been struck by lightning many times.
-* An immense, hollow tree.
-This tree is large enough for two humans to sleep comfortably inside it.

-\page